Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 "First Nation" means the Indian, Inuit and Métis peoples of Canada; a band as defined pursuant to the Indian Act (RSC 1985, c I-5); any government or council including customary government or council established for the benefit of Indian, Inuit and Métis peoples of Canada; a corporation, trust, partnership or other unincorporated organization belonging to or established for the benefit of the Indian, Inuit or Métis peoples of Canada or in which one or more Indian, Inuit or Métis hold an interest; and also includes a third party acting on its behalf.

-"Framework Agreement" means the Framework Agreement entered into as of the date hereof among the Corporation, the Holder and Panasonic Energy Co., Ltd., as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.
+"Framework Agreement" means the Framework Agreement entered into as of the date hereof among the Corporation, Mitsui and Panasonic Energy Co., Ltd., as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.

 "Governmental Authority" means any federal, provincial, state or local governmental entity, quasi-governmental authority, court, commission, board, bureau, agency or instrumentality, or any regulatory, administrative or other department or agency, or any political or other subdivision, department or branch of any of the foregoing and including for greater certainty the TSXV and NYSE.